ISRAEL & Palestine

 istockphoto | Content License Agreement

-Conflict Hot Spot: Israel, Palestine and Hamas – Critical Guide
+Conflict Hot Spot: Israel and Palestine – Critical Guide

-To the dispair and horror of the world, the Middle East is yet again under the grips of war.
-On October 7th 2023 the radical Islamist Hamas group committed a barbaric terror attack on an unprepared Israel from the Gaza Strip claiming the lives of over 1,400 people - the worst attack on the Jewish community since the Holocaust.
+To the despair and horror of the world, the Middle East is yet again under the grips of war.
+On October 7th 2023 Israel was shaken as the radical Islamist military organisation Hamas, officially known as the Islamic Resistance Movement, carried out a large-scale military attack against Israel.
+1,139 people, mostly civilians, lost their lives - it was the deadliest attack against Jews since the Holocaust.

-German speakers should visit our partner site Bessere Welt Info for over 1,000 resources on the conflict between Israel und Palästina from a European perspective.
+German speakers should visit our partner site Bessere Welt Info for over 2,000 resources on the decades long conflict between Israel und Palästina from a European perspective, including the ongoing Gaza war.

 A young boy in Gaza stands in the middle of a huge pile of grey rubble from a destroyed building